'Lisān' means 'language' or 'tongue' in Arabic and Persian.

-Lisān is a translation and research centre founded by Michael Burns.
-He studied Arabic, Persian & Islamic Studies (BAHons) at Oxford University and Conflict Studies (MSc) at the London School of Economics, with ten years' experience of academic and professional Arabic and Persian translation.
+Meaning 'language' or 'tongue' in Arabic and Persian, Lisān is a translation and research centre founded by Michael Burns.
+Michael studied Arabic, Persian & Islamic Studies (BAHons) at Oxford University and Conflict Studies (MSc) at the London School of Economics, with ten years' academic and professional experience working in and from Arabic and Persian.

 Completed the first full translation of the Khalili Collections' Anis al-Hujjaj (The Pilgrim's Companion) .
 To be published in 2024.